itexussoft/docker-manual/README.md

 ## Conclusion

-It's the end of this very concise guide and I suppose a lot of points aren't covered deeply here.
+It's the end of this very concise guide, and I suppose, a lot of points aren't covered deeply here.

 If you have any questions - please share them as issues.